abe33/atom-utils/README.md

 {registerOrUpdateElement} = require 'atom-utils'

 class MyElement
+  @staticMethod: ->
+    console.log 'in static method'

   createdCallback: ->
     console.log 'element created'

-registerOrUpdateElement('my-element', MyElement.prototype)
+MyElement = registerOrUpdateElement('my-element', class: MyElement)
 ```

-The update is performed by copying the properties from the passed-in prototype in the registered element prototype.
-As a node's callback methods can't be overriden once the element have been registered, a generic version is created that will invoke the concrete callback when called, that way even the node's callback methods can be updated.
+The update is performed by copying the properties from the passed-in class and its prototype in the registered element class.
+As a node's callback methods can't be override once the element have been registered, a generic version is created that will invoke the concrete callback when called, that way even the node's callback methods can be updated.

+Only the class' prototype can be passed using the `prototype` option instead of `class`.

 ### Ancestors (previously AncestorsMethods)